4The-Architect7/UFIPC/README.md

 ## Acknowledgments

-This framework builds upon established research in information theory, computational complexity, and cognitive science.
-Testing conducted across multiple frontier AI models.
+This framework builds upon foundational work in information theory, computational complexity, and cognitive science.
+Testing conducted across multiple frontier AI models with contributions from the open-source AI research community.